Understanding Abdominal Migraine Symptoms: What You Need to Know

 Prognosis

-The prognosis for those suffering with abdominal migraine varies.
+The prognosis for those suffering with abdominal migraine differs.
 Some children may outgrow the disease as they enter puberty, however others may continue to have episodes into adulthood.
-With correct diagnosis and management, most people can effectively control their symptoms and live normal, healthy lives in between episodes.
+With proper diagnosis and management, most people can effectively control their symptoms and live normal, healthy lives in between episodes.

 1. What is an abdominal migraine?

-Abdominal migraine is a kind of migraine characterized by recurring episodes of abdominal pain, which are frequently accompanied by nausea, vomiting, and other gastrointestinal symptoms.
-It primarily affects youngsters but can also occur in adults.
+Abdominal migraine is a type of migraine defined by recurring episodes of abdominal pain, which are continuously accompanied by nausea, vomiting, and other gastrointestinal symptoms.
+It initially affects youngsters but can also occur in adults.

-2. What are the most prevalent symptoms of abdominal migraine?
+2. What are the most usual symptoms of abdominal migraine?

 Common symptoms include: